 What about contact tracing?

-In Indiana, contact tracing is done through the Indiana State Department of Health.
-Wabash is supplementing contact tracing on campus.
+In Indiana, contact tracing is done through the Indiana State Department of Health, and Wabash is augmenting that work by contact tracing on campus.
 Our goal is to quarantine close contacts as soon as possible after a positive case is identified on campus.